rostamali/my-forum/README.md

 </br>

--   #### Next connect: We manage our API routes using Next Connect.
+-   **Next connect:** We manage our API routes using Next Connect.
 With [Next Connect](https://github.com/hoangvvo/next-connect), we can easily add new functionality to your application's server, without having to write low-level code or deal with complex configurations.

--   #### Mongoose: With [Mongoose](https://mongoosejs.com/), you create schemas for our data, define validation rules, and perform CRUD operations on our [MongoDB](https://www.mongodb.com/) database.
+-   **Mongoose:** With [Mongoose](https://mongoosejs.com/), you create schemas for our data, define validation rules, and perform CRUD operations on our [MongoDB](https://www.mongodb.com/) database.

--   #### Multer: For uploading images, we used [Multer](https://www.npmjs.com/package/multer) middleware package and used [Jimp](https://www.npmjs.com/package/jimp) for optimizing image size.

--   #### JWT: For Authenticating and Authorization, we used [JSON Web Token](https://jwt.io/) to save user data in cookies.
+-   **JWT:** For Authenticating and Authorization, we used [JSON Web Token](https://jwt.io/) to save user data in cookies.

--   #### Nodemailer: With [Nodemailer](https://nodemailer.com/about/), we can easily send website Contact form & Booking Form data from our Portfolio application using a variety of email services, including SMTP, SendGrid, and Gmail.
+-   **Nodemailer:** With [Nodemailer](https://nodemailer.com/about/), user can easily get forget or reset password link through their email.

 </br>